Honored to be recognized with a Communicator Award of Distinction and with a Charlie Award by the Florida Magazine Association.

 When it comes to weather coverage, follow local Central Florida news stations for the most accurate coverage on storms that may impact our area.
 National news outlets may not have the best coverage or experience in dealing with Florida weather and storm patterns.
 Find a station with a “no hype” policy to avoid unnecessary stress and anxiety.

 We recommend WESH, specifically meteorologist Eric Burris.
-Eric does live streaming sessions where he gives extended and detailed weather analysis every day, and often multiple times per day, when storms are approaching.
+Eric does live streaming sessions on social media where he gives extended and detailed weather analysis every day, and often multiple times per day, when storms are approaching.
 He vows to set expectations accurately and appropriately for any approaching storms.

 As mentioned above in the emergency kit list, a battery-powered or hand crank radio and a NOAA Weather Radio with tone alert are important to have on hand in case of a power outage.
 NOAA Weather Radio All Hazards (NWR) is a nationwide network of radio stations that broadcast continuous weather information from the nearest National Weather Service office based on your physical location.
 The frequency for the Orlando area is 162.475.